pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/CURRENT AFFAIRS - EDITORIALS/INTERNAL SECURITY.md

 9. Instill a sense of **pride in Indian culture and ideas**, fostering confidence in achieving **global standards** through **indigenous capabilities**.

 ---
-### SECURITY AND DEVELOPMENT #Quote
+### **SECURITY AND DEVELOPMENT** #Quote

-- China recently published a whitepaper on ***"National Security in the 'New Era'"*** which mentions that ***"development and security are like two wings of one body"***.
-It reads like testament on the importance of maintaining scientific and technological security at all times, and the importance of ensuring maintainability of supply chains.
+- China recently published a whitepaper on ***"National Security in the 'New Era'"*** which mentions that,
+	>***"development and security are like two wings of one body"***.
+- It reads like testament on the importance of maintaining scientific and technological security at all times, and the importance of ensuring maintainability of supply chains.
 - **Some recommendations for India post Operation Sindoor:**
 	- **CONTEXT:** ***Emergence of a world which is more influenced by 'hard power' over 'soft power'***
 		- India's new approach must take this in account